Architecture

 This guide contains high-level patterns and is designed for software architects and technical leaders.

-For a more specific review of programming patterns, we recommend the book [“Design Patterns: Elements of Reusable Object-Oriented Software”] (https://en.wikipedia.org/wiki/Design_Patterns) by Erich Gamma, Ralph Johnson, Richard Helm and John Vlissides.
+For a more specific review of programming patterns, we recommend the book “Design Patterns: Elements of Reusable Object-Oriented Software” (opens new window) by Erich Gamma, Ralph Johnson, Richard Helm, and John Vlissides.

 # Reference Architecture

-Micro frontends are high-level user experience components, orchestrated by the Modyo platform.
-Micro frontends run directly from the end user's browser and interact through APIs with microservices.
-Each micro frontend and microservice is designed to represent a specific part of the business's functionality and are developed, tested, and deployed independently.
+Micro frontends are high-level user experience components orchestrated by the Modyo platform.
+Micro frontends run directly in the end user's browser and interact with microservices via APIs.
+Each micro frontend and microservice is designed to represent a specific business functionality and is developed, tested, and deployed independently.

-The following figure shows the Modyo reference architecture, in which micro frontends are deployed within the Modyo Platform, while microservices are deployed on a separate infrastructure, exposing their functionality through APIs.
+The following figure illustrates the Modyo reference architecture, where micro frontends are deployed within the Modyo Platform, and microservices are deployed in a separate infrastructure, exposing their functionality via APIs.

-This architecture offers advantages compared to a monolithic approach.
-It allows each component to be updated and scaled independently, without affecting the rest of the system, leading to greater modularity, flexibility, maintainability and scalability in the architecture design.
+This architecture offers key advantages over a monolithic approach, enabling each component to be updated and scaled independently without affecting the rest of the system.
+This results in greater modularity, flexibility, maintainability, and scalability.

-In addition, the decoupled architecture based on micro frontends and microservices also allows for greater independence among development teams.
-Each team can focus on their specific service or component without worrying about the rest of the system.
-This makes collaboration easier and streamlines the development process.
+Furthermore, this decoupled architecture fosters greater independence among development teams.
+Each team can focus on their specific service or component without worrying about the rest of the system, which facilitates collaboration and streamlines the development process.

-To model micro frontends and microservices from a business perspective, Modyo recommends using the Domain Driven Design (DDD) technique.
+To model micro frontends and microservices from a business perspective, Modyo recommends utilizing the Domain-Driven Design (DDD) methodology.

 # Modyo Connect

-Modyo reference architecture completely decouples the frontend from the backend, by establishing a delimited context for communication using APIs.
-While the frontend is completely managed by the platform, the backend requires a [separate implementation] (/en/architecture/patterns/bff).
-This implementation can be on existing APIs or on the [Modyo Connect] service (/en/connect).
+Modyo's reference architecture completely decouples the frontend from the backend by establishing a delimited context for API communication.
+While the frontend is fully managed by the platform, the backend requires a separate implementation.
+This implementation can leverage existing APIs or the Modyo Connect service.

-Modyo Connect is an infrastructure service managed in a platform as a service (PaaS) mode.
-This service is managed by Modyo and is deployed in a secure environment in the Modyo business cloud.
+Modyo Connect is an infrastructure service managed as a platform-as-a-service (PaaS).
+This service is managed by Modyo and deployed in a secure environment within the Modyo business cloud.

-For more information about Modyo Connect and its managed infrastructure components, see the [official documentation] (/en/connect).
+For more information about Modyo Connect and its managed infrastructure components, see the official documentation.

 # Architectural Patterns

-Architectural patterns are tried and tested solutions to common problems in software design and development.
-These patterns establish a structure and set of rules for organizing and relating the components of a system, making software development, maintainability, and scalability easier.
+Architectural patterns are proven and recommended solutions to common problems in software design and development.
+These patterns establish a structure and a set of rules for organizing and relating system components, which facilitates software development, maintainability, and scalability.

-By using architectural patterns, developers can take advantage of established best practices and take a structured approach to building high-quality applications.
-These patterns address concerns such as the distribution of responsibilities, modularity, code reuse and data management, among other essential aspects of software development.
-By following these patterns, development teams can create robust, flexible, and easy to maintain systems.
+By utilizing architectural patterns, developers can leverage established best practices and adopt a structured approach to building high-quality applications.
+These patterns address concerns such as responsibility distribution, modularity, code reuse, and data management, among other essential aspects of software development.
+By following these patterns, development teams can create robust, flexible, and easy-to-maintain systems.